reflectivity/reflectivity.github.io/workshop_2019.md

 ---
 layout: page
-title: "Workshop"
+title: "Workshop 2019"
-permalink: /workshop/
+permalink: /workshop_2019/
 ---

-On the 24th and 25th October 2019, ISIS Neutron and Muon Source and Diamond Light Source will be hosting some global experts in X-ray and neutron reflectivity from various large-scale facilities at a workshop at Cosener's House, Abingdon.
+On the 24th and 25th October 2019, ISIS Neutron and Muon Source and Diamond Light Source hosted some global experts in X-ray and neutron reflectivity from various large-scale facilities at a workshop at Cosener's House, Abingdon.

 <h3>Agenda</h3>
 <center>